 Your estimated FEE-HELP repayments

-- $* is the 2020 estimated tuition fee for a Graduate Diploma of Psychology (Advanced) (8 credit points) at Deakin
+- $* is the estimated full cost for a Graduate Diploma of Psychology (Advanced) (8 credit points), based on the 2024 fees.

 - is the annual FEE-HELP payment, based on your current salary